 - Wrong phone numbers given on application

-- You did not list your current and/or all your previous vets
+- You did not list your last two vets

 - Incomplete application- missing information